Men’s/Women’s Basketball League Rules & Code of Conduct

 • The team captain is responsible for informing all team members of the rules within this handbook.

-• Captains must report any injuries immediately to an nZone employee.
+• Captains must report any injuries immediately to one of The nZone’s employees.

 • Officials will enforce all rules on the court.
 Officials will adhere to all VHSL rules via Code of Conduct.
 If Officials are in violation of their duties, then they will be: